adambard/learnxinyminutes-docs/solidity.html.markdown

 // Suicide
 suicide(SOME_ADDRESS); // suicide the current contract, sending funds to the address (often the creator)

-// This is a common pattern that lets the owner end the contract function remove() {
+// This is a common contract pattern that lets the owner end the contract, and receive remaining funds function remove() {
   if(msg.sender == owner) { // Only let the contract creator do this
     suicide(owner); // suicide makes this contract inactive, and returns funds to the owner